anchor/fleet-magento-docs/docs/getting-started/pushing-a-change.md

 Once the status has changed to `RUNNING` you can load the new release ready to test your site in staging.

+_Please note creating a new environment will build a separate cluster of machine instances, be sure to [clean up](/getting-started/cleaning-up-environments/) environments to **save you money**._

 ## Testing

 You can connect to your site via www.staging.myshop.f.nchr.io and confirm